 People support decisions they help to make, and Cornell Cooperative Extension believes strongly in shared leadership through locally elected Boards of Directors and active program development committees.

-Cornell Cooperative Extension of Wayne County is governed by a 13 member Board of Directors, including one voting member appointed by the Wayne County Board of Supervisors and one representative from Cornell University.
+Cornell Cooperative Extension of Wayne County is governed by a 13 member Board of Directors, including one voting member appointed by the Wayne County Board of Supervisors and one representative from Cornell University, as defined by our Constitution.
 The board includes volunteers from towns throughout Wayne County who bring their knowledge of community needs and concerns to the governance of this organization.
 Our board sets policy, hires staff, prioritizes educational programs and works with Extension's educational staff to ensure program effectiveness.

 Program Committees for each of our issue areas guide the direction of the workshops, classes and other services that we offer the residents of Wayne County, and review the effectiveness of our efforts.
 Our programs have evolved over the years to reflect changes in values, ethics, community norms, family structures, mobility and the economy in direct response to this grassroots community involvement.